-A simple All-World ETF is the best option for most investors.
+A simple global market-cap weighted ETF is one of the most robust long-term strategies for most investors.
 It’s truly a buy-and-hold investment - everything is managed by the fund provider, and many investing platforms allow you to automate monthly purchases effortlessly.

 Below, you'll find a list of the most popular All-World ETFs, sorted by TER (total expense ratio).
 These ETFs cover both developed and emerging markets, so they should not be compared to developed-only ETFs (e.g., MSCI World).